sccnlab/labmanual/README.md

 ### One-on-one meetings
 At the beginning of each semester, the lab coordinator(s) will schedule weekly one-on-one meetings between Stefano and each respective full-time lab member.
 The meetings are expected to last no more than one hour, but may occasionally be longer if necessary (and only if both parties' schedules allow).
 If you do not have anything to discuss in a given week, that's fine - you can just stop in to say hi or cancel it.
 Part-time lab members, such as undergraduates, that are being mentored/supervised by Stefano directly will also have a weekly meeting with him.
 Those without regularly weekly meetings are still welcome to schedule meetings with Stefano as needed.

-## Email
+## Communication
-Email will be used as the primary means of "online" lab communication, such as general lab announcements, scheduling one-on-one meetings, and coordinating with collaborators about ongoing projects.
-Lab members, including Stefano and lab coordinators, may occasionally send emails late in the evening or on weekends/holidays, but you are not expected to immediately read or respond to emails sent at such times.
-Stefano encourages all lab members to prioritize time away from work and to take care of email communications during your normal working hours, whatever those may be.
+Lab members, including Stefano and lab coordinators, may occasionally send emails or Slack messages late in the evening or on weekends/holidays, but you are not expected to immediately read or respond to messages sent at such times.
+Stefano encourages all lab members to prioritize time away from work and to take care of work communications during your normal working hours, whatever those may be.

+### Slack
+The lab uses Slack for quick, everyday communication, like sharing information about an upcoming talk, or announcing that there is leftover cake in the Psych Office. :) The lab is currently only using the free version of Slack, which has limited file storage and limited message archiving.
+This means that once the file & message limits are reached, older files and messages will automatically get deleted.
+For this reason, use email, the lab wiki, or Google Drive - not Slack - for having important conversations or sharing files that you want to be able to access again in the future.

+### Email
+The lab uses email for more important, long-term communication, such as sending out the semester meeting schedule or coordinating with collaborators about ongoing projects.

-### Weekly update email
+#### Weekly update email
 In order to stay up-to-date about lab members' progress on individual projects, Stefano *requires* all lab members whom he directly supervises (i.e. all full-time lab members, and some undergraduates) to send him a weekly update email.
 You should send this email to Stefano **immediately prior** to your weekly one-on-one meeting with him, and each weekly email should answer the following questions:

 - **What have you worked on in the past week?**